R v Adams: Use of Bayesian analysis in the court

-The DNA profile of the suspect fitted that of evidence left at the scene.
+The DNA profile of the suspect fit that of evidence left at the scene.
 The defence argued that the match probability figure put forward by the prosecution (1 in 200 million) was incorrect, and that a figure of 1 in 20 million, or perhaps even 1 in 2 million, was more appropriate.
 The issue of how the jury should resolve the conflicting evidence was addressed by the defence by a formal statistical method.
 The jury was instructed in the use of Bayes's theorem by Professor Peter Donnelly of Oxford University.
 The judge told the jury they could use Bayes's theorem if they wished.
 Adams was convicted and the case went to appeal.
 The Appeal Court judges noted that the original trial judge did not direct the jury as to what to do if they did not wish to use Bayes's theorem and ordered a retrial.

 At the retrial the defence team again wanted to instruct the new jury in the use of Bayes's theorem (though Prof. Donnelly had doubts about the practicality of the approach).
 The judge asked that the statistical experts from both sides work together to produce a workable method of implementing Bayes's theorem for use in a courtroom, should the jury wish to use it.
 A questionnaire was produced which asked a series of questions such as: